0LNetworkCommunity/libra-legacy-v6/ol/documentation/teams/about_teams.md

 The network will however bias toward decentralization, and ratchet-up the threshold for a collective tower height that a validator node is required to have to enter consensus.

 - Don't penalize individuals
 Proof of Work sybil resistance schemes, have known sybil attack scenarios.
 There is always a race between the individual miners (Human teams) and organizations with access to cheap computation (Synthetic teams).
 Usually well resourced organizations win.
 A design goal of Teams is to allow individual miners to join without penalty, but also slow down the rate a synthetic team can gain rewards.
 This is a problem that is not solvable, but workable within constraints.
 VDF proofs and delay have some favorable qualities, but does not solve all issues.
-The Teams design makes the race between Human and Sythetic teams explicit.
+The Teams design makes the race between Human and Synthetic teams explicit.
 With that algorithm will evolve as the game plays out.

 ## Definitions